hilfigertout/HackRshell/README.md

  - **HackRshell_0.1.0.tar.gz** - a compressed file of the *HackRshell* package, ready for installation.
 You will need the rtools package to install this, which you can find [here](https://cran.r-project.org/bin/windows/Rtools/).
 Once that's downloaded, instructions for installing the package can be found in [this StackOverflow thread](https://stackoverflow.com/questions/4739837/how-do-i-install-an-r-package-from-the-source-tarball-on-windows).

  - **Completely.Innocent.Library** - this folder contains the R project and all the data for a custom R package called *Completely.Innocent.Library*.
 This package contains a **HackRshell-Client.R** file, identical to the one in the top level of the repository except with the function call at the end removed.
 This package was built to execute the `hRs.client()` function when the target installs the package and calls `library("Completely.Innocent.Library")`.
-You can see the code for this autorun in **Completely.Innocent.Library/R/zzz.R**. this package *will* start the reverse shell when loaded with the `library()` function.
+You can see the code for this autorun in **Completely.Innocent.Library/R/zzz.R**.
+This package *will* start the reverse shell when loaded with the `library()` function.
 Note that when this package is attached, it will print "Loading library... (this can sometimes take several minutes)".
-(This is completely false; the statement is meant to buy the attacker some time to use the reverse shell.)
+This is completely false; the statement is meant to buy the attacker some time to use the reverse shell.

  - **Completely.Innocent.Library_0.1.0.tar.gz** - a compressed file of the *Completely.Innocent.Library* package, ready for installation.
 See above for installation instructions.